WTVW: Sports programming

 WTVW broadcasts National Football League preseason games involving three different NFL teams during the month of August.
 They include the Indianapolis Colts, the Tennessee Titans, and the Chicago Bears.
 Some of them are broadcast on tape-delay.

 Starting in 1996, for the benefit of college sports fans in the Kentucky section of the station's coverage area, WTVW was the Evansville area's outlet for Southeastern Conference men's basketball games supplied by Jefferson Pilot Sports (later Lincoln Financial Sports, now Raycom Sports) until Raycom lost the rights at the end of the 2008–09 basketball season.
 That syndicator's SEC football broadcasts were also aired by the station from 1996 until 2008.
-WTVW carried the SEC TV syndicated package by ESPN Plus from 2009 until 2014, when the cable- and satellite-exclusive SEC Network was launched, and the inception of that channel was responsible for the shut down of the syndicated SEC TV package.
+WTVW carried the SEC TV syndication package from ESPN Plus from 2009 until 2014, when the cable- and satellite-exclusive SEC Network was launched, and the inception of that channel was responsible for the shut down of the syndicated SEC TV package.
 Raycom's ACC Network syndication service, which provides Atlantic Coast Conference football and basketball games, moved to WTVW from WFIE-DT2 in 2016.